filecoin-project/filecoin-docs/content/en/fvm/concepts/actors-and-contracts/index.md

 ## Deeper dive

-I you want to learn more about how actors work, check out Zenground's on Filecoin Actors and how they work:
+If you want to learn more about how actors work, check out Zenground's on Filecoin Actors and how they work:

 {{< youtube "9JbwbTPonv0" >}}